josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_where_we_are_now_2025-10-30.md

 Put it on another safeguarding form.
 Try to get me sectioned again.
 I dare you.

 And after so many white men spending so much time pretending they have an obelisk for a cock wearing the mask of a public figure who is a British man, who can be clustered into a group as a Muslim and with Pakistani heritage, I just cannot reasonably believe you believe your "THEYRE ALL IN GROOMING GANGS" story.
-It's all a little on the nose, honestly.-->
+It's all a little on the nose, honestly.

+It also suggests you can't read numbers in simple strings, or use ratios.
+I could go on, but at 900k, I sort of hope the point is beginning to land.-->
 ---

 ## 🧩 Context Markers